Back to guides

 When setting up a digital inventory system for the first time, you must enter your opening stock accurately.
 This means conducting a full physical count, purity by purity, and entering each holding:

 This opening stock becomes the baseline.
-All subsequent receipts and deliveries build on top of it.
+All subsequent Stock IN and Stock OUT build on top of it.
 An inaccurate opening stock means every closing balance from that point forward is wrong.

 How Bullion Master Handles Inventory

 Bullion Master's Inventory module tracks gold and silver stock by purity and form.
-Every sale and purchase entry from the Daily Ledger updates the inventory automatically — you do not enter the same transaction twice.
-At any time, you can see your current stock position in grams, tola, or kg, broken down by purity.
+Every sale and purchase entry from the Daily Ledger updates the inventory automatically, so you never enter the same transaction twice.
+At any time, you can see your current stock position in grams or kg, broken down by purity.

 Track your gold and silver stock with precision